MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 For info about enabling silent account configuration, see [Silently configure user accounts](use-silent-account-configuration.md).

-## Deploy and configure OneDrive through Windows AutoPilot
+## Deploy and configure OneDrive for Business through Windows AutoPilot

 Windows AutoPilot provides a simple way to deliver PCs to users.
 It is an alternative to the traditional system imaging you typically perform when provisioning a new computer or repurposing an existing computer for a user.
 Rather than using deployment tools such as Microsoft Endpoint Configuration Manager, you can register your hardware info in Azure, and use a deployment profile to control the out-of-box experience and register the device in Azure Active Directory (Azure AD).